 Today's simpler AI models have millions of parameters, while the most powerful have trillions.
 In the past several years, the most advanced models have followed empirical "scaling laws," in which a model's capabilities grow in proportion to the amount of training data and the number of model parameters.
 A natural consequence of scaling laws is that advancements in model performance will require ever-increasing amounts of computing power to train and use the model.

-The most advanced AI models, such as large language models (LLMs), must be trained with imposing amounts of data6 while utilizing expensive computing hardware known as AI accelerators.7 designed to rapidly perform the types of computations at the heart of modern Al and machine learning.
-Consequently, the training time of an Al model can be drastically reduced using hundreds or thousands of Al accelerators simultaneously, albeit with considerable investments in both hardware and energy.
+The most advanced AI models, such as large language models (LLMs), must be trained with imposing amounts of data while utilizing expensive computing hardware known as AI accelerators.

 Al accelerators are